rightjs/rightjs-docs/docs/en/comparison.md

 But there are several differences between them as well.
 Mootools brings quite a lot of functional features like carrying and call-chains.
-And it tends to mix them with the object-orented approach which provides some interesting features and its an own way of doing things.
+And it tends to mix them with the object-orented approach which provides some interesting features and its own way of doing things.
 Having said that, RightJS is a simpler tool.
 It has both functional and object-oriented features, but RightJS keeps them separated in order to allow the developer to choose how he wants to deal with things.